jedisct1/libsodium-php/README.md

   ($passwd, CRYPTO_PWHASH_SCRYPTSALSA208SHA256_OPSLIMIT_INTERACTIVE,
             CRYPTO_PWHASH_SCRYPTSALSA208SHA256_MEMLIMIT_INTERACTIVE);

-// verify that the password is valid for the given stored string
+// verify that the password is valid for the string that was previously stored
 $valid = crypto_pwhash_scryptsalsa208sha256_str_verify($hash_str, $passwd);

 // recommended: wipe the plaintext password from memory